 public houses.
 It was originally thatched and although much altered

 if you look closely it can be seen to be a far older building.
-It
+This

 The Lawns was converted from a Victorian villa (The Lawn) into a

 hotel/public house (The Lawns) in the mid to late 1900s.
-After a
+In March

-closure of approximately a year The Lawns reopened under new management
+2010, after a closure of approximately a year, The Lawns reopened

-in March 2010 and now has a smart restaurant area, a snug bar with
+under new management and now has a smart restaurant area, a snug

-television and a bar area in which snacks are served.
-There is also
+bar with television, and a bar area in which snacks are served.

-a function room which caters for weddings etc. Overnight accommodation
+There is also a function room which caters for weddings etc. Overnight

 The Bonnie Prince was converted in the late 1990s from a Victorian